 </html>

-Replace ‘XX’ with country name
+Replace ‘XX’ with the country name.

 Create three files named uk_site, us_site, fr_site under /etc/apache2/sites-available with following content